Sean-Dickey-thycotic-com/ssi-docs/qualys/config/scan-vul.md

 ## Configure a virtual scanner using Microsoft Hyper-V

-Follow steps to configure a virtual scanner appliance using Microsoft Hyper-V. Once you've successfully configured your scanner it'll be ready for scanning.
+The following steps can be used to configure a virtual scanner appliance using Microsoft Hyper-V. Once you've successfully configured your scanner it will be ready for scanning.

-Before you begin:
+__Before you begin:__
    * Downloaded the virtual scanner image (*qVSA-2.0.13-1-vhd.zip* or later).
    * Obtain a personalization code.

 1. Start the virtual scanner machine.
 1. Unzip the download file  qVSA.i386-2.4.26-11.vhd.zip to obtain the virtual hard disk file *qVSA.i386-2.4.26-11.vhd.zip* Log in to the Hyper-V server.
 1. Go to __Manager | Hyper-V Manager__.
 1. Add a new Virtual Machine.
 1. Provide a name for the scanner.